DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/flowchart control/Switch Node.rst

 Synopsis
 ---------
-	A generalization of the Condition Node to $\geq$ 2 cases used to execute one of many sub-flowcharts based on expressions for each case.
+	A generalization of the Condition Node to greater than or equal to 2 cases used to execute one of many sub-flowcharts based on expressions for each case.

 Description